Julian Ashton Art School (building)

-The Julian Ashton Art School is a heritage-listed former offices and now art school and retail store at 117-119 George Street in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+The Julian Ashton Art School is a heritage-listed former offices and now art school and retail store at 117-119 George Street in the inner city Sydney suburb of The Rocks, New South Wales, Australia.
 It was designed by E. Lindsay Thompson and Spooner & Dixon.
 It is also known as Gallery and Shop.
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It is currently tenanted by the Julian Ashton Art School.
 It was added to the New South Wales State Heritage Register on 10 May 2002.